anowii/DigitalDetectives/Final-program/data/readme.md

+### data folder:
-## data folder: will be populated when a disk image/csv file has been uploaded
+Will be populated when a disk image/csv file has been uploaded